umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-custom-dashboard/adding-localization-to-the-dashboard.md

 The dashboard's text will appear depending on the user's language.

 * If the user's language is Danish, the dashboard will use the text from our `da-dk` file.
-* If the user's language is English, the dashboard will use the text from our `en-us` file.
+* If the user's language is English, the dashboard will use the text from our `en` file.
+* If the key is not found in the current language, the fallback language (`en`) will be used.

 {% hint style="info" %}
-The text between the open and close tags of `umb-localize` is the fallback value in case the key can't be found or doesn't exist.
+The text between the open and close tags of `umb-localize` is the fallback value.
+This is used in case the key can't be found at all.
 {% endhint %}

 This is how our dashboard should now look like: